vtjoeh/webex-presenter-desk-pro/README.md

 **My Opacity (PC Overlay)** - Changes your opacity when the PC input is the virtual background.

 The macro remembers your last virtual background before selecting the PC as the virtual background.
-When the **Default (Main Cam Only)** button is cliked it will return to this background (e.g. User customer image, preloaded background, background blur, etc).
+When the **Default (Main Cam Only)** button is cliked it will return to this background (e.g. custom image, preloaded background, background blur, none).

 The macro determines if your USB-C or HDMI input is available on startup.
 If both are connected, it defaults to the USB-C input.
-This can be overwritten by select the **Defaults** tab and selecting the **USB** or **HDMI** button next to **Default PC Overlay Source**.
+This can be overwritten by selecting the **Defaults** tab and selecting the **USB** or **HDMI** button next to **Default PC Overlay Source**.
 This is reset if the Desk Pro is powered on and off.